open2b/scriggo-site/limitations.md

 These limitations are features that Scriggo currently lacks but that are under development.
-To check the state of a limitation please refer to the Github issue linked in the list below.
+To check the state of a limitation please refer to the GitHub issues linked in the list below.

 * methods declarations ([#458](https://github.com/open2b/scriggo/issues/458))
 * interface types definition ([#218](https://github.com/open2b/scriggo/issues/218))